HL7/davinci-deqm/source/pages/_includes/indv-measurereport-deqm-intro.md

 Each {{site.data.structuredefinitions.[id].type}} *should* have ([Must Support]):

+1. Indicate whether improvement in the measure is noted by an increase or decrease in the measure score.
 1. The scoring type defined by the referenced Measure using the DEQM [Measure Scoring] Extension
 1. Reference to a reporting vendor using the DEQM [Reporting Vendor] Extension
 1. A certification identifier using the DEQM [Certification Identifier] Extension